michaelhoefer/op-buildpack/README.md

 Heroku CI is used to test your code and gate code promotion in your repository.
 Staging and Production apps in your pipeline automate creation and subsequent promotion of package versions.

-This buildpack depends upon [https://github.com/heroku/salesforce-cli-buildpack](https://github.com/heroku/salesforce-cli-buildpack) to download and setup the Salesforce CLI and jq.

 To get started, you need a few required configuration files in your Salesforce project, and a simple pipeline defined in your Heroku account, described below.

 ## Requirements